There are no server dependencies, Microsoft Office licenses, or third-party software required. PDFTron WebViewer directly converts

 Once you're set up, the next step is to clone the Git repo and install it.
 To do this, enter the following into the command line:

 You can now navigate to

 http://localhost:4200/ to view the Angular app.
-The app will automatically reload if you change any of the source files.
+The app automatically reloads if you change any of the source files.

-The default document displayed in the viewer will be a PDF file.
-You can change this to an Office file by updating the following line in
+The default document displayed in the viewer is a PDF file.
+To change this to an Office file, update the following line in

 And that's it!
-Your app now has Office viewing and annotation capabilities.
+Your app now has Microsoft Office viewing and annotation capabilities.

-The WebViewer UI is highly configurable and comes with a rich set of APIs which allows you to customize and manipulate documents in many ways.
-If you'd like to customize the UI, check out the UI customization guide .
+The WebViewer UI is highly configurable and comes with a rich set of APIs that allow you to customize and manipulate documents in many ways.
+To customize the UI, check out the UI customization guide .

 To build the project, run

 npm run build.
-The build artifacts will be stored in the
+The build artifacts are stored in the

 dist/ directory.
 Use the